-Deciding on an answer to this question though isn’t quite as simple as just picking a particular temperature and then leaving it, especially considering how energy usage and financial considerations are different from one household to the next.
+Deciding on an answer to this question though isn’t quite as simple as just picking a particular temperature and then leaving it, especially considering how heating costs and financial considerations are different from one household to the next.

-Invest time and money into the selection and optimization of a programmable thermostat.
-No home has a perfect interior temperature in winter, and savvy homeowners know that in any given moment there’s no perfect temperature.
+Invest time and money into the selection and optimization of a smart or programmable thermostat.
+No home has a perfect interior temperature in winter, and savvy homeowners know that at any given moment there’s no perfect temperature.
 However, there are times when your home is empty, like when your family travels or everyone is out doing errands or is at work.
 These are ideal circumstances for you to cut expenses by lowering the home’s temperature.
 Unfortunately, a lot of homeowners pass up this chance because they find it too much hassle to keep reprogramming their thermostats.
 Many others just forget to do it.

-Practical Ways To Keep Warm
+Practical Ways To Stay Warm

 Seal your windows.
-Cold air can seep into the home through your windows any given day.
+Cold air can seep into the home through your windows on any given day.
 Inspect your window areas for frame cracks, and form seals by applying caulk where it needs to be.
 Insulate your windows using an application of plastic wrap over the glass faces.
 That will trap cold air that might seep through the glass, preventing it from getting into your home.
-Unless you’re letting light in, closing drapes can further reduce movement of cold air.
+Unless you’re letting light in, closing drapes can further reduce the movement of cold air.

 Block off drafts.
 The windows of your home aren’t the only spots where cold air might get in.
 Have your whole home inspected for drafts.
 Use blankets or towels to close off any doorjambs you’re worried about.
 For that matter, invest in weather-stripping for exterior doors.
 Close your chimney flue, and close the doors to your unoccupied or unused rooms.
 That keeps cold air in those specific rooms so it won’t get around the home.

 The warmer you get your family to dress, then the less you have to rely on your furnace for comfort.
-Dressing in layers in winter is smart, especially if you are mindful of bodily areas where heat escapes, like your feet or head.
+Dressing in layers in winter is smart and gives your body temperature more comfortable, especially if you are mindful of bodily areas where heat escapes, like your feet or head.
 It’s also a good idea to use additional layers in the night or morning when temperatures are lowest and you are coldest.